mrzaizai2k/stock_price_4_fun/README.md

    The chatbot employs Selenium to scrape trading data from FTPS.
 The scraped data provides insights into buy/sell periods and facilitates analysis of win/loss trading patterns.
 The code for this functionality is available in src/trading_record.py.
 This feature enhances the chatbot's capability to provide valuable trading analytics.
 The code can be found in `src/trading_record.py`

-## Example Uses

-Explore practical implementations and demonstrations of the chatbot's functions in the `notebook` folder.
-These examples showcase real-world scenarios, illustrating how the chatbot can be effectively utilized for stock market monitoring.

 ## Open VScode tunnel